-The SHARC-MOLCAS interface can be used to conduct excited-state dynamics based on MOLCAS' CASSCF wave functions, and with CASPT2 or MS-CASPT2 energies (and numerical gradients).
+The SHARC-MOLCAS interface can be used to conduct excited-state dynamics based on MOLCAS' CASSCF, SS-CASPT2, MS-CASPT2, MC-PDFT, XMS-PDFT, or CMS-PDFT methods.
 RASSCF wave functions are not supported currently.
-It is important to note that currently, SHARC was only tested to work with OPENMOLCAS 18, which is freely available.
-MOLCAS versions 8.3 and 8.4 should also work, but no guarantee is given.
+For SS-CASPT2, MS-CASPT2, and XMS-PDFT, only numerical gradients are available.
+The support for MC-PDFT, XMS-PDFT, or CMS-PDFT is currently to be regarded as experimental.
+Currently, SHARC is tested to work with OPENMOLCAS 18-23.
+Versions of MOLCAS newer than 8.3 should also work, but no guarantee is given.
 Note that within this Manual, MOLCAS and OPENMOLCAS are used synonymously, because from SHARC's viewpoint, they only differ in the driver program (pymolcas or molcas.exe).

 Important note: please make sure that a copy of the respective driver program (pymolcas or molcas.exe) is located in the \$MOLCAS/bin/ directory, as the interface will search this directory for these programs to distinguish between MOLCAS and OPENMOLCAS.
+Alternatively, give the path to the driver with the driver keyword in MOLCAS.resources.

 The interface uses the modules GATEWAY, SEWARD (integrals), RASSCF (wave function, energies), RASSI (transition dipole moments, spin-orbit couplings, overlaps), MCLR, and ALASKA (gradients).
-For CASPT2 and MS-CASPT2, numerical gradients can be calculated, where the interface itself controls the calculations at the displaced geometries.
+The CASPT2 and MCPDFT modules are used for their respective energy methods.
+For CASPT2, MS-CASPT2, and XMS-PDFT, numerical gradients can be calculated, where the interface itself controls the calculations at the displaced geometries.
 The interface can also numerically differentiate dipole moments and spin-orbit couplings.
-Since MOLCAS is not able to calculate the full nonadiabatic coupling vectors, only wave function overlaps are currently implemented in the interface (overlaps are calculated via RASSI).
+For CASSCF, MC-PDFT, and CMS-PDFT, analytical nonadiabatic coupling vectors are available.
 Using the WFOVERLAP code, it is possible to calculate Dyson norms between neutral and ionic states.
 Note that (unlike MOLPRO) MOLCAS cannot average over states of different multiplicities; hence, the multiplicities are always computed in separate jobs which all share the same CAS settings.